shonfeder/dune.wiki-fork/dev-meeting-20200819.md

 ## Dune Universe

-Andrey made a PR to move cryptokit to dune. xleroy asks to make improvements (a use of dune_configurator) and needs guidance.
+Andrey made a PR to move cryptokit to dune. xleroy asks to make improvements (conditional C compiler flag).
+Andrey is looking for examples of how to use dune_configurator to achieve this.

 ## Build system API